matuteiglesias/journal/content/JobMarket/2025-08-06_Comprehensive_Resume_and_CV_Optimization_for_Tech_.md

 ### Session Goal:
-The session aimed to optimize and tailor resumes and CVs for various technical roles, including [[Data Engineering]], [[Machine Learning]] Engineering, and Full-Stack Development.
+The session aimed to optimize and tailor resumes and CVs for various technical roles, including Data Engineering, [[Machine Learning]] Engineering, and Full-Stack Development.

 ### Key Activities:
 - Followed up on an [[AI]] Engineer application at Kubikware and addressed technical issues with Globant's Talent Experience.
 - Transitioned academic projects to production environments, focusing on containerization and automation.
 - Extracted and converted browser tab data from [[JSON]] to [[CSV]] for analysis.
 - Clustered job openings into role families and tailored CV templates for each.
-- Provided detailed critiques and rewrites for CVs targeting [[Data Engineering]], [[Machine Learning]], and Full-Stack roles.
+- Provided detailed critiques and rewrites for CVs targeting Data Engineering, [[Machine Learning]], and Full-Stack roles.
 - Developed LaTeX snippets for CV sections, enhancing presentation with educational and professional experience details.

 ### Achievements: